mindadapanda/csod-edge-integrations-custom-provider-service/README.md

 **Middleware/**

   **BasicAuthenticationHandler.cs** - This is the basic authentication override where we can take over how authentication is handled during basic auth.
 You can write your own custom logic, however we have already wired this up to work correctly with users, so this is more of a reference than any code modification.
+Usage is attribute decoration on any controllers like so: **[Authorize(ActiveAuthenticationSchemes = "Basic")]**.
+Refer to any controllers to get a good idea.

   **BasicAuthenticationIdentity.cs** - This is the class we're using to support our custom versino of basic auth identity.
 As you can see it implements IIdentity.
 You can choose to expand this or leave it as is.
 A word of warning, DotNetCore uses ClaimsIdentity, please familiarize yourself with this before attempting any overrides or custom user property storage.